wahipoga/portfolio/python/super square run/README.md

+Please excuse the errors and bugs; everything was programmed in 3 hours as a small challenge.

 Super Square Runner is an infinite runner game inspired by the Chrome dinosaur, but with a modern twist!
 Control a square dinosaur, dodge obstacles, collect special power-ups, and try to survive as long as possible in a world that gets progressively faster and more challenging.
 This is my first game! my first game by raylib and python